 As for the others on that list, it’s a similar story.
-They have no bearing on your ability to do the job, and they’re not standard on a CV in 2020.
+They have no bearing on your ability to do the job, and they’re not standard on a CV now.
 So including these personal details would just make your CV look strange.

 You’re also opening yourself up to discrimination by including unnecessary information.
 Discrimination might be illegal, but as I mentioned earlier it definitely still exists.

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

 The only personal information on your CV should be the details that identify you, allow the hiring manager to contact you and strengthen your position as a potential employee.
 Here’s a summary.